Sigmund Sternberg: Philanthropy

-Sternberg worked in promoting dialogue between different faiths.
+Sternberg worked to promote dialogue between different faiths.
 For example, he relocated a Roman Catholic convent at Auschwitz.
 Moreover, he organised the first papal visit to a synagogue in 1986.
 Additionally, he negotiated the Vatican's recognition of the state of Israel.

-He was a long-term Labour Party supporter and donor.

 Sternberg established The Sir Sigmund Sternberg Charitable Foundation in 1969 and was one of the co-founders of the Three Faiths Forum.
 Sternberg was Life President of the Movement for Reform Judaism.
 He was chairman of the Sternberg Interfaith Gold Medallion.

+Distinctions

 In 1976, Sternberg was knighted by Queen Elizabeth II, and in 1985 he was made a Papal Knight Commander of the Order of St. Gregory the Great (KCSG) by Pope John Paul II.
 He was awarded the Templeton Prize for Progress in Religion in 1998 for his interfaith work worldwide.
 In November 2005, Sternberg was promoted to the highest rank within the Royal Order of Francis I to the grade of Knight Grand Cross (GCFO), this in recognition of his contributions to furthering the interfaith activities of the British and Irish Delegation.
 In 2008, he received the FIRST International Award for Responsible Capitalism, lifetime achievement medal.
+In 2009 he was made Officer of the Order of Ouissam Alaouite by King Mohammed VI.

+Politics

+Sternberg was a long-term Labour Party supporter and donor, and was one of its top 50 donors in 2001 with a gift of £100,000 to its head office.